 Compared to traditional hotels that cater to the general public, boutique hotels are usually leaning towards travelers who are into “hip” and “stylish” things.

-Their guests usually range from millennials to baby boomers who enjoy a creative and Instagram-worthy space.
+Their guests usually range from millennial to baby boomers who enjoy a creative and Instagram-worthy space.

 They also usually cater to middle-class travelers who would like to enjoy the privacy and luxury of staying a hotel without splurging too much.
 And the price tends to differ depending on the hotel’s location and amenities.